Non-reversible stationary states for majority voter and Ising dynamics on trees: The majority voter model

-for any vertex $x$ and for any $T\geq 0$.
-In particular, $A$ is a stationary, $\operatorname{Aut}(\mathcal T)$-invariant Markov process with generator $L$, such that the opinion of each vertex mixes exponentially fast in time.
-The latter implies also that $A$ is not supported on frozen states. \end{proof}
+for any vertex $x$ and for any $T\geq 0$, where the limit is taken along the subsequence.
+It was proved above that $\bar\rho_\infty$ decays exponentially fast, which means that the opinion of each vertex mixes exponentially fast in time.
+The latter implies also that $B$ is not supported on frozen (i.e., absorbing) states. \end{proof}